Handmaiden

-A handmaiden, handmaid or maidservant is a personal maid or female servant.
-Depending on culture or historical period, a handmaiden may be of slave status or may be simply an employee.
-However, the term handmaiden generally implies lowly status.
+A handmaiden (nowadays less commonly handmaid or maidservant) is a personal maid or female servant.
+The term is also used metaphorically for something whose primary role is to serve or assist.
+Depending on culture or historical period, a handmaiden may be of enslaved status or may be simply an employee.
+The terms handmaiden and handmaid are synonyms.

 Depictions in Abrahamic texts

-In the King James translation of the Hebrew Bible, the term handmaid is applied to a female servant who serves her mistress, as in the case of Hagar being described as Sarai's handmaid, Zilpah being Leah's handmaid and Bilhah as Rachel's handmaid.
+In the King James translation of the Hebrew Bible, the term handmaid is applied to a female servant who serves her mistress, as in the case of Hagar being described as Sarah's handmaid, Zilpah being Leah's handmaid and Bilhah as Rachel's handmaid.
 In each of these cases, the mistress "gave" their handmaid to their husbands "to wife", to bear his "seed" (children).
 The use in the Torah of the prefix "to", as in "gave to wife", may indicate that the wife is a concubine or inferior wife.
 The text repeats that these people remain handmaids of their mistress though they are also the concubine of the mistress's husband.
 They are referred to interchangeably by the Hebrew terms אָמָה (’āmāh) and שִׁפְחָה (šip̄ḥāh).
 Other modern English bible translations use the word slave, slave-girl or servant.